Meanwhile in the market square of Haligrad.

 “Yeah, this twat must be using some kind of hack or exploit.”

-“I don’t think that is the case to be honest, I saw online that some people tried to hack into the game’s servers and the game's internal files but got absolutely nowhere.
+“I don’t think that is the case, to be honest, I saw online that some people tried to hack into the game’s servers and the game's internal files but got absolutely nowhere.
 The security on this game is beyond insane.”

 “Whether they used questionable means or not, the fact is that they are ahead of the rest of us, and that’s unacceptable.
 Ripper, go find out who this group is.
 Deadshot, go find out about this boss and how we can kill it.
-Lucian, go recruit more high level players.”
+Lucian, go recruit more high-level players.”

 “Astaria huh, you better join us or I’m going to make your fucking life hell.”

-Meanwhile on the other side of the market square inside an inn with a sign featuring a bear standing on its back legs hanging outside its front door, a number of casual players are enjoying the tavern's drinks while chatting.
+Meanwhile on the other side of the market square inside an inn with a sign featuring a bear standing on its back legs hanging outside its front door, a number of casual players were enjoying the tavern's drinks while chatting.

 “Oh my god, someone has completed a raid already!”